applewoodhoa/applewoodhoa.github.io/_posts/2018-02-20-first-community-meeting.md

     Cory and seconded by Will.
     - Vote: All in favor.
     - Resolved: Hold ARC meeting monthly
-- Motion to adjurn by Cory.
+- Motion to adjourn by Cory.
 Seconded by Will.
 All in favor.
-- Adjurned at 2/20/2018 6:47pm.
+- Adjourned at 2/20/2018 6:47pm.

 # Board Meeting